Eden1114/Clabs/README.md

 # Clabs
 Clabs from lab1 to lab7.
-The homework of the second term of grade one.
+Homework of C programming.